openclimatefix/open-source-quartz-solar-forecast/README.md

 The package logs when `run_forecast` is used.
 This is useful for OCF to determine how the package is being used and how we can make improvements in the future.
-Note that any latitude and longitude is rounded to 2 decimals places for in order to anonymize the data.
+Note that any latitude and longitude is rounded to 2 decimals places in order to anonymize the data.
 If you would like to disable this logging, you can do so by setting the environment variable `QUARTZ_SOLAR_FORECAST_LOGGING` to `False`.